-Key Finding Observation 1,785 properties vacant in The VUT has successfully influenced owners to 2022 were occupied in 2023 lease or occupy properties which were previously held vacant.
-1,659 properties were vacant Property owners have accepted the financial penalty in 2022 and 2023 of the VUT and continue to keep properties vacant.
-1,779 properties newly vacant Annual mandatory declarations are required to in 2023 capture changes in occupancy.
+Key Finding Observation 1,785 properties vacant in 2022 were occupied in 2023 The VUT has successfully influenced owners to lease or occupy properties which were previously held vacant.
+1,659 properties were vacant in 2022 and 2023 Property owners have accepted the financial penalty of the VUT and continue to keep properties vacant.
+1,779 properties newly vacant in 2023 Annual mandatory declarations are required to capture changes in occupancy.
 With periodic or targeted declarations these new vacant properties would not be identified.
-64% less appeals received in Enhancements to the City's declaration form and My Year 2 ServiceOttawa have resulted in a significant

-Key Finding Observation reduction in user error when completing the online form.
+64% less appeals received in Year 2 Enhancements to the City's declaration form and My ServiceOttawa have resulted in a significant reduction in user error when completing the online form.
 Program awareness and enhanced communication has led to less properties being deemed vacant.